Bachelor of Science in Computer and Information Science with a Major in Cyber and Information Security Technology - Cybersecurity Track

 - Create basic security policy and procedures

-Join a high-demand industry where you could make a difference in the lives of so many—contact ECPI University today and learn more about earning your bachelor’s in Computer and Information Science with a major in Cyber and Information Security Technology and a track in Cybersecurity.
+Join an industry where you could make a difference in the lives of so many—contact ECPI University today and learn more about earning your bachelor’s in Computer and Information Science with a major in Cyber and Information Security Technology and a track in Cybersecurity.

 - Program Description